 In this digital age, we all rely on and benefit from the use of technology.
-We realise how challenging it can be for parents to ensure that their child remains safe, particularly when using the internet.
+We realise how challenging it can be for parents and carers to ensure that their child remains safe, particularly when using the internet.
 We also appreciate that you will want to have measures in place to ensure that your child does not view inappropriate material from their mobile device or from a device you have at home.
 Please refer to our Safeguarding Policies to see what we have in place to protect your child in School.

 With countless research conducted over time around a child’s use of technology, it is clear that (despite mixed results) in the correct environment, and intermixed with a range of other activities such as reading and exercise, it can be hugely beneficial.
 Physical activity, reading, and human interaction will always play a very important part in child development, and personal computing should not replace or be detrimental to these experiences, but in the right environment it can bring new educational experiences to young children, and help them develop their skills and broaden their horizons:

 Hand-eye coordination - through the use of gaming, we can increase hand-eye coordination and by following instructions or interacting with objects we can create outputs or given responses to a specific action/input.

 Access to a wealth of information - children learn what is available to them.
 Traditionally parents, friends, school, and the wider community would have been the only gateways to learning.
 Now the internet gives them a vast library of material to allow them to discover new things.